 |.net also has a huge backup and lots of community support for continuous system improvement as per the current standards.
 It also gets extensive support for MSDN community and also from the IBM network community support

-After comparing over a range of factors, it can be concluded that these are the two important languages and frameworks for application development but at the same point in time, each one has its own pros and cons.
+After comparing over a range of factors, it can be concluded that these are the two important languages and frameworks for application development, but at the same point in time, each one has its own pros and cons.
 So, before choosing any one of them, developers should learn and analyze different aspects of both C# and .Net languages.
-Thus, based on the type of project need, time of work and on all other different discussed aspects, any of C# and .Net should be selected to reach the desired goal.
+Thus, based on the type of project need, time of work, and other discussed aspects, any of C# and .Net should be selected to reach the desired goal.

 This has been a guide to the top differences between C# vs .Net.
 Here we also discuss the key differences with infographics and comparison table.
 You may also have a look at the following articles to learn more –